crossbario/autobahn-js/doc/tutorial.rst

    session.subscribe("io.crossbar.demo.vote.onreset", function() { ... });

 Whenever an event is received, the respective callback is fired.
 In the case of a vote submission, we need to know which flavor was voted for, so we process arguments.
-In the case of the vote reset, the fact that the event has occured is all the information we need.
+In the case of the vote reset, the fact that the event has occurred is all the information we need.

 In the backend, we need to publish the respective events.
 This is done by adding a single line to the respective functions, i.e. ``resetVotes`` and ``submitVote``